Structural schemes for hamiltonian systems: The structural method for ODEs

 \subsection{\texorpdfstring{$\ZDS$}{ZDS} equations}

-The \ZD\ scheme is quite effective and provides accurate solutions, but one can upgrade the method by introducing the second derivatives.
+The \ZD\ scheme is quite effective and provides accurate solutions, but one can \ra{improve the accuracy of} the method by introducing the second derivatives.
 Indeed, differentiating the original physical equation provides a second physical equation.
 Therefore, the scheme is more compact and accurate for the same block size.
 More precisely, the \ZDS\ scheme involves the zeroth-, first- and second-order derivatives as unknowns, with the structural equation reading

 with $\ba=(a_{r,s})_{r,s}$ its coefficients, independent of the time index $n$, the block number $r$ and the derivation order $s$.

 The \ZDS\ method involves the $3R$ unknowns $(Z_{n+r},D_{n+r},S_{n+r})$ with $r \in \{1, \dots, R\}$.
 The physical equations provide~$2R$ relations between these unknowns: